colinhacks/zod/README.md

 isoDateString.parse("2 June 08"); // => '2008-06-01T23:00:00.000Z'
 ```

 > ⚠️ Convert functions must not throw, and must always return a success or failure.
-These can be created with z.success or z.failure. z.success accepts the value after a successful conversion, z.failure accepts a list of conversions issues.
+These can be created with `z.success` or `z.failure`.

+> `z.success` accepts the value after a successful conversion, `z.failure` accepts a list of conversion issues.
 Returning a failure value is considered fatal, subsequent ZodEffects will not be attempted.

 #### Chaining order